 JAVA_HOMEenvironment variable set.

-For more information on how to configure Java with the JMX server plug-in, see the JMX Plug-In - Technical Reference.
+For more information on how to configure the environment variables, see Configuring environment in JMX Plug-in Technical Reference.

 - URL of the service you will be connecting to